jotyGill/privacy-fighter/README.md

 2. Open a new tab > Clink on **Import Now** to import your bookmarks and history from your existing browser (Chrome/Edge).
 3. I recommend changing the default search engine from Google to DuckDuckGo or Startpage.
  (Menu > Preferences > Search > Default Search Engine > DuckDuckGo)
-4. Remember Middle Mouse Click opens links in a new isolated container. get in the habit of using it.
-If you need to open a page in new tab that requires to you stay logged in.
-Use (right click > "Open in new tmp(number) Tab" instead.

 ### 8.0 Known Inconveniences <a name="inconveniences"></a>
 "I never said it would be easy".
 Ok I said the installation is easy.